bloomberg/pytest-memray/docs/usage.rst

 .. py:function:: pytest.mark.limit_memory(memory_limit: str)

-    Fail the execution of the test if the test allocates more memory than allowed.
+    Fail the execution of the test if the test allocates more peak memory than allowed.

-    When this marker is applied to a test, it will cause the test to fail if the execution of the test allocates more memory than allowed.
+    When this marker is applied to a test, it will cause the test to fail if the execution of the test allocates more memory (at the peak/high watermark) than allowed.
     It takes a single argument with a string indicating the maximum memory that the test can allocate.

     The format for the string is ``<NUMBER> ([KMGTP]B|B)``.
 The marker will raise ``ValueError`` if the string format cannot be parsed correctly.